 2. Import Arduino library for Freematics ONE

-Download the Arduino library for Freematics ONE from here (pick up the latest one).
+Download Freematics ONE Arduino library package.
 Launch Arduino IDE.
 Choose menu Sketch->Include Library->Add .ZIP Library and select the downloaded zip file.
 The library will be imported and new items will appear in the Examples menu.

-Once uploading successfully completed, we can connect Freematics ONE to car’s OBD port and see it running from serial monitor.
-Of course all above steps can be started with the device already plugged in OBD port.
+Once uploading successfully completed, connect Freematics ONE to car’s OBD port and see it running from serial monitor.
 With everything good, the sketch runs like following.